Liquid mercury as cathode (negative pole) in one of the three chlorine production technologies

 Key facts about the European chlor-alkali industry:

-- Nearly 20 million tonnes of chlorine, caustic soda and hydrogen are produced each year.
+- Nearly 10 million tons of chlorine, 11 million tons of caustic soda and 0.3 million tons of hydrogen are produced each year.

 - Chlorine and caustic soda are essential to economic and social welfare and are used in a wide variety of products e.g. plastics, medicine, disinfectants, clothing, building materials, etc.

-- The total amount of mercury still in use in chlor-alkali manufacturing is about 5700 tonnes (end 2016).
+- The total amount of mercury still in use in chlor-alkali manufacturing is about 5400 tons (end 2016).

 Ratification of the Minamata Convention on Mercury by the EU

 The EU signed the Minamata Convention on Mercury in October 2013 and thereby committed to ensure its ratification and implementation across the Union.
-As a first step to achieve this, the Commission proposed on 2 February 2016 the following ratification package:
+The final ratification package was published in May 2017 and consisted of:

-- proposal for a Council Decision concerning the conclusion on behalf of the EU of the Minamata Convention on Mercury.
+- Council Decision (EU) 2017/939 concerning the conclusion on behalf of the EU of the Minamata Convention on Mercury.

 - prohibiting within the EU any future new uses of mercury in products and industry, unless significant environmental and health benefits are demonstrated and there are no mercury-free alternatives;